facebook

 Results

-Groups A and B revealed significant improvements in the primary outcomes (p < 0.001), however, diaphragmatic excursion improved more in Group B, while diaphragm thickness was more enhanced in Group A. All groups exhibited a significant reduction in ODI scores (p < 0.001), with Groups A and B showing the most pronounced decreases.
-Clinically, this signifies the use of both therapeutic methods to optimize pain alleviation, pulmonary and diaphragmatic function in CLBP individuals.
+Groups A and B revealed significant improvements in the primary outcomes (p < 0.001), however, diaphragm excursion improved more in Group B, while diaphragm thickness was more enhanced in Group A. All groups exhibited a significant reduction in ODI scores (p < 0.001), with Groups A and B showing the most pronounced decreases.

 Conclusions

-The resulted intergroup variation regarding diaphragm thickness and excursion, endorses the combination of core stability exercises with diaphragmatic release techniques to alleviate pain, enhance respiratory functions and core strength in CLBP subjects.
+The observed intergroup variation in diaphragm thickness and excursion, indicates that the combination of core stability exercises with diaphragmatic release techniques is the most effective approach to alleviate pain, enhance respiratory functions and core strength in CLBP subjects.

 keywords:

-Abdominal drawing-in maneuver, Oswestry disability index, Pressure biofeedback unit, Pulmonary functions, Work-related low back pain
+Abdominal drawing-in manoeuvre, Oswestry disability index, Pressure biofeedback unit, Pulmonary functions, Work-related low back pain

 Quick links